 This Lease is made this day of, 20, by which Lessor leases the PREMISES to Lessee through ABA, Lessee's Leasing Agent.
 For the purposes of this Lease Agreement the following definitions apply: "LESSOR" means: <lessor's name="">, <individual, corporation="" or="" partnership=""></individual,></lessor's> "LESSEE" means: <state address="" agency="" and="" permanent="">, an agency of the State of Arkansas.</state> "ABA" means the Real Estate Services Section of Arkansas Building Authority.
 By law ABA is the leasing agency for LESSEE.
 Arkansas Code Annotated §22-2-114.
 ABA is not an additional LESSEE and therefore shall not owe any rent.
 "PREMISES" means the property which is the subject of this Lease which is further described in paragraph #1.

+1. DESCRIPTION OF PREMISES:

+Approximately 0,000 square feet of <type of space> located at <street address>; all situated in the City of <city name>, County of <county name>, Arkansas.

+2. TERM:

+exten • and end on The LESSEE may elect to days upon the same terms by written notice to LESSOR, d of the initial term.

+3. RENT:

-1. DESCRIPTION OF PREMISES: Approximately 0,000 square feet of <type of="" space=""> located at <street address="">; all situated in the City of <city name="">, County of <county name="">, Arkansas.</county></city></street></type> 2.
-TERM: The initial term will begin on and end on The LESSEE may elect to extend the term not more than ninety (90) days upon the same terms by written notice to LESSOR, not less than thirty (30) days before the end of the initial term.
-3. RENT: The LESSEE agrees to pay \$ per calendar month on or before the tenth (10) day of each such period, upon invoice from the LESSOR.
-If the Term commences on a day other than the first day of a calendar month, then the installment of the Rent for such month shall be prorated upon a daily basis at the rate of \$per day.
+such amou calend basis 4. period, upon invoice from the LES nt to be paid to LESSOR at: .
+If the er calendar month on or before the tenth (10) day of each SOR, apportionable on a daily basis at \$, such a Term commences on a day other than the first day of a the Rent for such month shall be prorated upon a daily ties and services:

+Electricity Elevator Service

+Gas Trash Removal

+Water and Sewer Lamps, tubes, ballast and replacements Janitorial Services and Supplies